 One common side effect of not having steady levels of dopamine is dyskinesia (involuntary movements).
 To address this issue, Christopher Goetz, MD, director of the Parkinson's Disease and Movement Disorders Program at Rush, is working on a multicenter clinical trial of topiramate (a seizure medication) as an add-on to amantadine (a medication used for treating dyskinesia) to improve control of dyskinesia.
 This study is funded by the Michael J. Fox Foundation, and Rush is both a participating site and the coordinating site for the study.

 Additionally, Leo Verhagen, MD, PhD, a neurologist at Rush, is participating in a study involving an investigational agent for dyskinesia.
 The study will include people who are taking amantadine as well as those who are not taking amantadine for dyskinesia.

 We work with our patients to find medications and other strategies that will improve their quality of life at every stage of the disease, targeting the symptoms that matter most to them and their families.

 People who respond well to medications, but struggle with fluctuations throughout the day may be eligible for deep brain stimulation (DBS), a surgical treatment in which a neurostimulator delivers tiny electrical signals to areas of the brain that control movement.

 "DBS is not dopamine, and it does not cause the release of dopamine.
-But the stimulation is constant, so it reproduces the effect of having constant dopamine," says Shannon.
+But the stimulation is constant, so it reproduces the effect of having constant dopamine," says Goldman.
 "For people who do well with DBS, it is a miraculous improvement."